tsherif/space-shooter.c/ARCHITECTURE.md

 IXAudio2_CreateMasteringVoice(xaudio, xaudioMasterVoice, 2, 44100, 0, NULL, NULL, AudioCategory_GameEffects);
 ```

-Once trickier subtlety is how to define the callbacks for a source voice, which in C++ is done by inheriting from `IXAudio2VoiceCallback` and overriding the relevant methods.
+One trickier subtlety is how to define the callbacks for a source voice, which in C++ is done by inheriting from `IXAudio2VoiceCallback` and overriding the relevant methods.
 I had to read the preprocessor output from `xaudio2.h` to discover this requires setting a `lpVtbl` member in the `IXAudio2VoiceCallback` struct:

 ```c
 IXAudio2VoiceCallback callbacks = {